Frequently Asked Questions

 How can I support KARES?

-You can adopt an animal, donate, foster, volunteer or even sponsor.
 Please go to the "donate" page for more details or contact KARES.
 Mahalo for your support!!!

 What is fostering?